WELCOME TO THE BUSINESS SPOTLIGHT, WHERE WE FEATURE A DIFFERENT BUSINESS EVERY WEEK!

 This week we are featuring

 How long have you been in business?
-Our company has been in business about 7 years.

 What would you say are the top three skills needed to be a successful business owner?